back to the MAIN INDEX

 Only by the 16th century, astronomers realized that since the solar year did not exactly match the length of 365 + ¼ days, the Julian calendar had been running slightly slow for the past sixteen centuries, losing about ten days.

-In 1582 AD, pope Gregory XIII had a correction made, and filled the gap by simply skipping this delay: October 4th was directly followed by October 15th, which means that all days between these two dates did never really exist.
+In 1582 AD, pope Gregory XIII had a correction made, and filled the gap by simply skipping this delay: October 4th (a Thursday) was directly followed by October 15th, counted as a Friday, although according to the sequence of weekdays it should have been a Monday; all days between these two dates did never really exist.
+Most Catholic countries adopted the change straight away - the new calendar had been, in fact, decreed by a papal bull - while northern European countries did so much later, during the 18th century, and the Soviet Union no sooner than 1918.

-To prevent similar situations in the future a new rule was introduced, by which centennial years would have been leap years only when their first two digits could have been divided exactly by 4 (this is the case of 1600 and 2000, while 1700, 1800 and 1900 were not leap years).
+To prevent similar situations in the future, a new rule was introduced, by which centennial years would be leap years only when their first two digits are dividable exactly by 4 (this is the case of 1600 and 2000, while 1700, 1800 and 1900 were not leap years).

 Two parallel systems were then introduced.

-In fact, consuls were appointed in March (first month of the Republican calendar), and the year itself was usually named either after the consul, or after a general whose victorious campaign was publicly celebrated (a ceremony known as "triumph").
-Stone plates called fasti consulares or fasti triumphales, according to their reference, officially marked each day of the year, also mentioning the main public events (religious celebrations, sport competitions, etc.) held over the relevant period.
+Consuls were appointed in March, the first month of the Republican calendar, so the year itself was usually named either after a consul, or after a general whose victorious campaign was publicly celebrated during that year by holding a ceremony known as a 'triumph'.
+Stone plates called fasti consulares or fasti triumphales, according to such references, officially marked each day of the year, also mentioning the main public events (religious celebrations, sport competitions, etc.) that had been over the relevant period.

-the Fasti hung by the Arch of Augustus, in the Roman Forum, listed
+the Fasti hung in the Roman Forum, by the no longer standing Arch of Augustus

-the names of all consuls and victorious generals, up to the early empire
+of all consuls and victorious generals, up to the early Imperial Age

 Besides the fasti, other types of calendars were also used:

-• the feriali, similar to the fasti, but only containing the festivities of the given period;
+• The feriali were similar to the fasti, but included only the festivities of the given period;

 a nundinal calendar, showing market days